robintrayler/astroBayes/README.md

 `astroBayes` is a Bayesian framework for combining radioisotopic dates and cyclostratigraphic data into age-depth models.
 The background of the modeling framework and details of model construction are covered in:

-**Trayler, R. B., Meyers, S. R., Sageman, B. B., Schmitz, M. D., (in prep) *Bayesian Integration of Astrochronology and Radioisotope Geochronology***.
+**Trayler, R. B., Meyers, S. R., Sageman, B. B., Schmitz, M. D., (2024), *Bayesian Integration of Astrochronology and Radioisotope Geochronology*: Geochronology, v.
+6, p.
+107–123, doi:10.5194/gchron-6-107-2024.**

-A draft version of this manuscript is available at [github.com/robintrayler/astroBayes_manuscript](https://github.com/robintrayler/astroBayes_manuscript).
+An unformatted version of this manuscript and the necessary code is available at [github.com/robintrayler/astroBayes_manuscript](https://github.com/robintrayler/astroBayes_manuscript).

 ## Installation